syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/rows.md

 ### Taskbar drag and drop between rows

-Gantt provides option to perform taskbar drag allows users to conveniently organize the records by moving the taskbar and rearranging their positions using a simple drag-and-drop action.
+The Gantt feature empowers users to efficiently reorganize records by seamlessly moving taskbar and rearranging their positions through a simple drag-and-drop action.
 Using this feature, rows can be dropped at above and below as a sibling or child to the existing rows.

 This mode can be enable by setting the [allowTaskbarDragAndDrop](../api/gantt/#allowtaskbardraganddrop) property to `true`.